ashkanrdn/CASI2/public/content/how-to-use.md

 ---
 title: "How to Use CASI"
-subtitle: "A tool to understand how incarceration and justice policies affect communities across California"
+subtitle: "CASI is a tool to understand how incarceration and justice policies affect communities across California.
+Whether you’re an advocate, legal professional, researcher, policymaker, or community member, CASI makes it easy to explore local data and use it to push for changes."
 order: 3
 visible: true
 section: "how-to-use"
 ---

-# How to Use CASI

-A tool to understand how incarceration and justice policies affect communities across California

-## Explore Your County & Understand the Data
+## 📊 Explore Your County & Understand the Data

 • Use the interactive map to select one of California's 58 counties
 • View incarceration rates, crime data, and demographic breakdowns over time